syanyong/mobile_robot_raicamp/README.md

+# MOBILE ROBOT Workshop
+# for Highschool student in Robotics and AI Camp KMITL

-# mobile_robot_raicamp
+# On remote
-The instruction for the camp